Goportis Long-Term Digital Archives Preservation Policy

 TIB shall ensure that the other two partners have access to the DP system and the archive packages it contains.
 The DP system is subdivided into a development system, a test system and a productive system.

 The partners are responsible for the provision of digital objects for external user groups.

-If digital objects are provided to external users via a system other than the DP system, the DP system shall manage the archive files.
+The digital objects are managed by the digital preservation system, regardless of whether they are made available to external users via a system other than the digital preservation system..
 Access to this data is provided solely by trained personnel.
 The roles and rights concept configured in Rosetta ensures that employees only have access to areas for which they have authorisation.